INTRODUCTION

 These two dimensions generate predictable friction points in Tarot:

-• The expressive querent can fill the entire session with context unless gently shaped.
+- The expressive querent can fill the entire session with context unless gently guided.

 Empress/Emperor does not pathologize any of this.
 It simply recognizes: this is the human dimension of the reading.